Marlene Hagge

-Marlene Hagge (née Bauer; born February 16, 1934) is an American former professional golfer.
+Marlene Hagge (née Bauer; February 16, 1934 – May 16, 2023) was an American professional golfer.
 She was one of the thirteen founders of the LPGA in 1950.
 She won one major championship and 26 LPGA Tour career events.
 She is a member of the World Golf Hall of Fame.

 Amateur career

-Hagge was born in Eureka, South Dakota and had a progressively successful amateur experience.
-She started playing golf at age 3.
+Hagge was born in Eureka, South Dakota on February 16, 1934.
+She had a progressively successful amateur experience, starting to play golf from the age of 3.
 At age 10, she won the Long Beach City Boys Junior.
 At age 13, she won the Western and National Junior Championships, the Los Angeles Women's City Championship, the Palm Springs Women's Championship, Northern California Open and the Indio Women's Invitational.
-In 1947, at age 13, she became the youngest player to make the cut at the U.S. Women's Open and finished eighth.
+In 1947, at age 13, she became the youngest player to make the cut at the U.S. Women's Open and finished 14th.
 In 1949, at the age of 15, she became the youngest athlete ever to be named Associated Press Athlete of the Year, Golfer of the Year and Teenager of the Year, and she won the U.S. Girls' Junior and the WWGA Junior titles.

 Professional career

 Hagge was the youngest of the thirteen women who founded the LPGA in 1950, and remains the youngest ever member of the LPGA Tour.
 Her older sister, Alice Bauer, was also a founder.
 She won her first tournament in 1952 at the Sarasota Open.
-She would go on to win a total of 26 events on the LPGA Tour, including one major championships, the 1956 LPGA Championship.
+She would go on to win a total of 26 events on the LPGA Tour, including one major championship, the 1956 LPGA Championship.
 That year, she was also the tour's leading money winner and led the tour in wins with eight.
-In 2002, was voted into the LPGA Tour Hall of Fame through the Veteran's Category in and was officially inducted into the World Golf Hall of Fame.
+In 2002, she was voted into the LPGA Tour Hall of Fame through the Veteran's Category and was officially inducted into the World Golf Hall of Fame.
 Her final competitive appearance on the LPGA Tour came in 1996.

-Hagge appeared on the June 18, 1961 episode of the CBS game show What's My Line.
+Hagge appeared on the June 18, 1961, episode of the CBS game show What's My Line.

-Personal
+Personal life and death

-She married Bob Hagge, her sister Alice's ex-husband in late 1955.
+Marlene Bauer married Bob Hagge, her sister Alice's ex-husband in late 1955.
 They divorced in 1964.

 Hagge was married to former PGA Tour golfer Ernie Vossler from 1995 until his death on February 16, 2013.
-They lived in La Quinta, California, where she remains.
+They lived in La Quinta, California, where she remained until her death.

+Hagge died in Rancho Mirage, California, on May 16, 2023, at the age of 89, of complications from a fall.